Naveen7854/IMDB-Movie-Analysis-/README.md

 ## Data Loading

-The SQL script provides commands to load data into the tables from CSV files:

 - `movies.csv`: Contains movie details.
 - `movie_actor.csv`: Contains relationships between movies and actors.
 - `actors.csv`: Contains actor details.
 - `financials.csv`: Contains movie financial details.
 - `languages.csv`: Contains language details.

-The `LOAD DATA INFILE` command is used to import the data into the respective tables.

 ## Foreign Keys

-The script adds foreign key constraints to maintain referential integrity between the tables:

 - `movies.language_id` references `languages.language_id`.
 - `movie_actor.movie_id` references `movies.movie_id`.
 - `movie_actor.actor_id` references `actors.actor_id`.
 - `financials.movie_id` references `movies.movie_id`.

 ## Queries

-The SQL script includes several queries for data analysis:

 1. **Marvel Studios Movies**: Lists all movies produced by Marvel Studios.
 2. **Movies with "Avenger" in Title**: Lists all movies with "Avenger" in their title.
 3. **The Godfather Release Year**: Retrieves the release year of "The Godfather."